-Notice of Special Education Services The public school districts and charter schools of Delaware County, Pennsylvania, and the Delaware County Intermediate Unit ("the Delaware County school entities"), provide special education and related service to resident children with disabilities who are ages three through twenty-one.
-The purpose of this notice is to describe (1) the types of disabilities that might qualify the child for such programs and services, (2) the special education programs and related services that are available, (3) the process by which each of the Delaware County School entities screens and evaluates such students to determine eligibility, and (4) the special rights that pertain to such children and their parents or legal guardians.
+The public school districts and charter schools of Delaware County, Pennsylvania, and the Delaware County Intermediate Unit ("the Delaware County school entities"), provide special education and related service to resident children with disabilities who are ages three through twenty-one.
+The purpose of this notice is to describe (1) the types of disabilities that might quality the child for such programs and services, (2) the special education programs and related services that are available, (3) the process by which each of the Delaware County School entities screens and evaluates such students to determine eligibility, and (4) the special rights that pertain to such children and their parents or legal guardians.

 What types of disability might qualify a child for special education and related services?

-Under the Individuals with Disabilities Education Act, commonly referred to as the "IDEA," children qualify for special education and related services if they have one or more of the following disabilities and, as a result, demonstrate a need for special education and related services: (1) mental retardation, (2) hearing impairments, including deafness, (3) speech or language impairments, (4) visual impairments, including blindness, (5) serious emotional disturbance, (6) orthopedic impairments, (7) autism, including pervasive developmental disorders; (8) traumatic brain injury, (9) other health impairment, (10) specific learning disabilities, (11) multiple disabilities, or (12) for preschool age children, developmental delays.
+Under the Individuals with Disabilities Education Act, commonly referred to as the "IDEA," children qualify for special education and related services if they have one or more of the following disabilities and, as a result, demonstrate a need for special education and related services: (1) intellectual disability, (2) hearing impairments, including deafness, (3) speech or language impairments, (4) visual impairments, including blindness, (5) serious emotional disturbance, (6) orthopedic impairments, (7) autism, including pervasive developmental disorders; (8) traumatic brain injury, (9) other health impairment, (10) specific learning disabilities, (11) multiple disabilities, or (12) for preschool age children, developmental delays.
 If a child has more than one of the above-mentioned disabilities, the child could qualify for special education and related services as having multiple disabilities.
 Children ages three through nine years old may also be eligible if they have developmental delays and, as a result, need special education and related services.

 The legal definitions of these disabilities, which the public schools are required to apply under the IDEA, may differ from those used in medical or clinical practice.
 Moreover, the IDEA definitions could apply to children with disabilities that have very different medical or clinical disorders.
 A child with attention deficit hyperactivity disorder, for example, could qualify for special education and related services as a child with "other health impairments," "serious emotional disturbance," or "specific learning disabilities" if the child meets the eligibility criteria under one or more of these disability categories and if the child needs special education and related services as a result.

 Under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, some school age children with disabilities who do not meet the eligibility criteria under the IDEA might nevertheless be eligible for special protections and for adaptations and accommodations in instruction, facilities, and activities.
 Children are entitled to such protections, adaptations, and accommodations if they have a mental or physical disability that substantially limits or prohibits participation in or access to an aspect of the school program.
+A student who is eligible under only Section 504 will be offered a Section 504 Plan.
+A student who is eligible under the IDEA will be offered an IEP.

 Information regarding potential signs of developmental delays and other risk factors that could indicate disabilities can be found in our Handbook and on our website.

 What programs and services are available for children with disabilities?